Guide to Snowshoeing in Edmonton

 Snowshoe Tours

-To get the most of our your snowshoeing adventure, River Valley Adventure Co. will be your knowledgeable physically-distant tour guides.
-They know the best routes and will provide you with fun, historical and insightful information about the area.
+River Valley Adventure Co. know the best Edmonton and area routes and will provide you with fun, historical and insightful information about the area.
 Don't be surprised if you discover some of Edmonton's locally famous hidden gems.
 Contact them through the RVA website to make a booking!

 Embark on a snowshoe tour led by Talking Rock Tours at Elk Island National Park!
-Your winter geo-adventure begins at the Moss Lake Trailhead, where the last glaciation deposited abundant rolling hills.
-This region of the national park is perfect for beaver habitat, as well as getting the heart rate up while snowshoeing in the winter wonderland of Elk Island.
-Your journey ends with an indigenous sharing circle around a fire.
+Your winter geo-adventure begins at the Moss Lake Trailhead, through the winter wonderland of Elk Island, and ending with an indigenous sharing circle around a fire.

 Elk Island National Park

-Picture yourself crossing a frozen, snowy lake as the knock-knock-knock of a woodpecker echos from the forest beyond.
-Snowshoeing is a fantastic way to discover the beauty that surrounds Elk Island National Park.
+Snowshoeing is a fantastic way to discover the serene nature that surrounds Elk Island National Park.
 If it’s daytime, you might get lucky and spot a bison dashing through the snow.
-At night, there’s the prospect of northern lights.
-As part of the Beaver Hills Dark Sky Preserve and the Beaver Hills Biosphere Reserve, Elk Island National Park is an exquisite spot to view the wonders of the aurora borealis.
+At night, you'll have a chance to view the enchanting northern lights in the prairie skies.
+Elk Island National Park is part of the Beaver Hills Dark Sky Preserve and the Beaver Hills Biosphere Reserve and so it provides incredible spots to view the wonders of the aurora borealis with little light pollution.

 More to Explore